NILESH8757/QMoney/README.md

 ![UI](/images/q-money-ui.png)

-Note: This is a private project developed under Crio.Do's externship, and hence source codes can not be made public.
+<sub> Note: This is a private project developed under Crio.Do's externship, and hence source codes can not be made public. </sub>